Anton Golopenția: Beginnings, education and early career

 Born in Prigor, Caraș-Severin County, his father Simion was a lawyer originally from Pecinișca, while his mother Emma-Magdalena (née Staschek) was the daughter of a bank clerk from Bozovici.
 He divided his childhood between Prigor and Bozovici; when he was still a boy, his native region united with Romania.
 He attended high school in Timișoara, where he received top marks every year, graduating in 1927.
 He then enrolled in the University of Bucharest, graduating from its faculties of law (1930) and philosophy (1933).
 Between 1930 and 1933, he worked as a librarian at the university's sociology department.
 It was while working in the Bessarabian village of Cornova, with one of Dimitrie Gusti's teams of monographers, that the latter noticed Golopenția and recruited him into his inner circle.
 In 1932-1933, he was office director and then secretary to his professor Gusti, then serving as Education Minister.
 While in this position, he worked on a failed education reform project for his superior.
-He received a scholarship to study at the University of Leipzig, which he did between 1933 and 1936; his doctoral thesis dealt with state leadership and traditional sociology.
+He received a scholarship to study at the Leipzig University, which he did between 1933 and 1936; his doctoral thesis dealt with state leadership and traditional sociology.